RedCrested/ImagesInMessage-for-OpenSource-SocialNetwork/README.md

 # OSSN-ImagesInMessage
 An improvement on OssnMessages component to allow the user to attach images.
-Images also appear properly into OssnChat component, but isn't allowed (yet) to send images through this component.
+Images also appear properly into OssnChat component, but isn't possible (yet) to send images through this component.

-If FancyBox component is enabled, images can be open in fullscreen mode.
+If [FancyBox component](https://www.opensource-socialnetwork.org/component/view/369/fancybox) is enabled, images can be open in fullscreen mode.

 ## Screenshots
 Screenshot of OssnMessages component